kmeyer313/shortcuts/3-multiple-selections.md

 ### To select all instances in a file, use Command-Control-g.

-### If you go to far and wish you could take one back, use Command-u.
+### If you go to far and wish you could take one back, use Command-u. ## Often can use Command-u to undo

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.